-An intensive review course designed to acquaint the church music graduate without an undergraduate church music degree, including areas of music ministry such as children, youth, and adult choir ministries, administration, and philosophy.
+An intensive review course for students who do not have an undergraduate church music degree.
+Topics include children's, youth, and adult choir ministries, church music administration, and philosophy.

 5244 History of American Church Music (Cross-listed as THEO 7294)